awslabs/aws-well-architected-labs/content/Reliability/200_Labs/200_Backup_Restore_Failback_Analytics/_index.en.md

 To configure the infrastructure and deploy the application, we will use CloudFormation.
 CloudFormation is an easy way to speed up cloud provisioning with infrastructure as code.

-This workshop takes about an hour to complete.
-Prior experieince with the AWS Console and Linux command line are helpful but not required.
+This workshop takes about two hours to complete.
+Prior experience with the AWS Console and Linux command line are helpful but not required.
+You should also have basic familiarity with batch and stream processing architectures on AWS.

 ## Steps:
 {{% children /%}}